omgupta1608/covert/README.md

 A secure way to communicate your secrets
 - Find the CLI (wip) [here](https://pypi.org/project/covert-ots/)
 - Find the website [here](https://covert-ots.web.app/)
-- Backend Deployed of Google Cloud App Engine
+- Backend Deployed on Google Cloud App Engine
 ## Working
 - When a user saves a secret it is encrypted on the client side using a pass phrase encryption algo.
 - A unique key (url in case of web clients) is generated for every stored secret.